LBCrion/sfwbar/doc/sfwbar.rst

   You can specify taskbar parameters for the group taskbars using group prefix, i.e. ``group cols = 1``.
 The properties supported for groups are cols, rows, style, css, title_width, labels, icons.

+``Layout`` objects may have the following options

+sensor <timeout>
+  Specify whether the bar should be hidden once the pointer leaves the bar window.
+Once hidden, the bar will popup again if the pointer touches the sensor located along the screen edge along which the bar is placed.
+  A numeric value specifies the bar pop-down delay in milliseconds.
+If the timeout is zero, the bar will always be visible.

+size = <string>
+  set size of the bar (width for top or bottom bar, height for left or right bar).
+The argument is a string.
+I.e. "800" for 800 pixels or "50%" for 50% of screen size

+monitor = <string>
+  assign bar to a given monitor.
+The  monitor name can be prefixed by "static:", i.e. "static:eDP-1". if this is set and the specified monitor doesn't exist or gets disconnected, the bar will not jump to another montior, but will be hidden and won't reappear until the monitor is reconnected.

+mirror = <string>
+  mirror the bar to monitors matching any of the specified patterns.
+The string parameter specifies a string list of patters to match the monitors against, i.e. `"eDP-*", "HDMI-1"` will mirror to any monitor with name starting with "eDP-" or monitor named "HDMI-1".
+Patterns starting with '!' will block the bar from being mirrored to a matching monitor.
+The patterns are specified in glob style '*' and '?' are used as wildcards.
+The simplest use is `mirror = "*"`, which will mirror the bar across all monitors.

+layer = <string>
+  move bar to a specified layer (supported parameters are "top", "bottom", "background" and "overlay".

+margin = <string>
+  set margin around the bar to the number of pixels specified by string.

+exclusive_zone <string>
+  specify exclusive zone policy for the bar window.
+Acceptable values are "auto", "-1", "0" or positive integers.
+These have meanings in line with exclusive zone setting in the layer shell protocol.
+Default value is "auto"

+sway_bar_id <string>
+  specify bar ID to listen on for mode and hidden_state signals.
+If no bar ID is specified, SfwBar will listen to signals on all IDs

 ``Pager`` widget may contain the following options